What is a continuous glucose monitor sensor?

 Often shortened to CGM, a continuous glucose monitor is a small, wearable device that measures your glucose every few minutes.
 It sends this information wirelessly to a receiver or smartphone, allowing you to see your real-time insulin data and trends, making it a critical part of automated insulin delivery (AID) systems.
-Some CGMs, like the Dexcom G6 and G7*, will also alert you when your glucose is running low or high—a safety measure that gives CGM users some peace of mind.
+Some CGM sensors will also alert you when your glucose is running low or high—a safety measure that gives users some peace of mind.

 Three Parts: